ImmBa1/Java-endterm/README.md

 4)In Application class whole menu is made.
 Menu can be used by typing number of option like [1,2,3,4,5].
   In this class methods from Account and Transaction classes are called.
 The program run starts in this class.
-  Also it can be terminated by exit() method which I had imported.